iweir/iweir.github.io/_pages/about.md

 My methodological research focuses on innovation for randomized controlled trials with time-to-event outcomes.
 In particular, I have focused on methods with the difference in restricted mean survival times as an alternative, or supplemental measure, to the hazard ratio.

-Please see the respective sections of this webpage for information about my publications, software, and an up to date copy of my CV.
+Please see the respective sections of this webpage for my current CV, publications, and software.